matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

    the batch from there after a "marker" event points to it.
  - We use `m.room.batch` events to indicate which `m.room.insertion` event it connects to by its `m.next_batch_id` field.

+Here is how the historical batch concept looks like in the DAG:

+ - `A` is the oldest-in-time message
+ - `B` is the newest-in-time message
+ - `batch0` is the first batch we try to import
+ - Each batch of messages is older-in-time than the last (`batch1` is older-in-time than `batch0`, etc)

 ```mermaid
 flowchart BT